-Why Pursue a PhD in Management Studies?
+Why Pursue a Doctorate in Management and Organization Studies

 The study of organizations and management provides opportunity for scholars to make a significant impact in how teams, businesses, communities, and governments organize and function.
 Students work closely with faculty members in small classes, seminars, research projects and other assignments, aimed toward developing the analytical skills to conduct independent quality and high-impact research.
 This area lies at the confluence of many social science disciplines, enabling scholars to collaborate on research with others from diverse backgrounds and impact a number of fields; e.g. organizational behavior, organizational theory, strategy, economics, operations management, psychology, social psychology, political science, and sociology.

-The PhD program in Management & Organization Studies ensures that students have a solid conceptual foundation in four primary areas of management.
+The PhD program in Management and Organization Studies ensures that students have a solid conceptual foundation in four primary areas of management.
 Students are required to develop in-depth expertise in one or more of these specialized areas:

 - Organizational behavior